krzychb/ulp-loop/README.md

 1. GPIO25 - is set high when the main program is active, low when in sleep
 2. GPIO26 - toggled on each wakeup of the main program
+1. GPIO4  - is set high when ULP program is active, low when in sleep
 3. GPIO27 - toggled on each wakeup of ULP

 Then the main program is sequentially put to sleep and then woken up by ULP.
 This process is reflected by status of GPIO25 and GPIO26.

 During sleep of the main program, ULP is also put to sleep and then periodically restarted by ULP timer.
-Each period of activity and sleep of ULP is signaled by toggling of GPIO27.
+Each period of activity and sleep of ULP is signaled by asserting GPIO4 high and toggling of GPIO27.
+Period of restarts of ULP from sleep is configured by setting number of clock cycles in `SENS_ULP_CP_SLEEP_CYC0_REG` register.
+Effectively ULP is sleeping for 10 ms.

-After specific number of restarts of ULP (configured using the constant value `toggle_cycles` inside `loop_blink.S`), the ULP timer is disabled and the main program woken up.
+After specific number of restarts of ULP (configured using the constant value `toggle_cycles_to_wakeup` inside `loop_blink.S`), the ULP timer is disabled and the main program woken up.

-After asserting of GPIO25 and GPIO26 the main program is put back to sleep, ULP is started again and the process continues.
+When up, after asserting of GPIO25 and GPIO26 the main program is put back to sleep, ULP is started again and the process continues.

 What is special about this application?